 For hosted videos like our ‘On the Fly’ series.
 It’s just nicer than YouTube.

-Reading through this, somewhat epic, list makes me realise that modern development isn’t just coding.
-It is as much about utilizing a whole suite of existing tools and knowing where best to apply your skills and where to let it be someone else’s problem.
+This somewhat epic list shows that modern development isn’t just coding.
+It is as much about utilising a whole suite of existing tools and knowing where best to apply your skills and where to let it be someone else’s problem.